 1. Introduction

 This statement has been published in accordance with the Modern Slavery Act 2015 (the “Act”) and in line with the UK government Home Office statutory guidance.
-It sets out the steps taken by Resolution Life Group Services Ltd (“RLGS”) to help ensure that our business and supply chains are slavery free.
+This statement applies to Resolution Life Group Services Ltd. (“RLGS”).
+This statement sets out the steps taken by RLGS during the year ending 31 December 2023 to prevent modern slavery and human trafficking occurring in its business and supply chains.
 The statement will be subject to an annual review each year.
 We will uphold all laws relevant to countering money laundering and terrorist financing in all the jurisdictions in which we operate.

 2. Statement